xyz3919/SBHB_Analysis/README.md

 ### setup PATH and PYTHONPATH

 Need to run them first everytime, when you want to run the script in a new terminal.
 If you don't want to setup the path evrytime.
-You can replace the `pwd` with absolute path and put those two lines into you ~/.bashrc.
+You can replace the `pwd` with absolute path and put those two lines into your ~/.bashrc.
 ```
 export PATH=$PATH:`pwd`/bin
 export PYTHONPATH=$PYTHONPATH:`pwd`/python